JebaMisra33-hub/Breast-Cancer-Classification-ML/README.md

 # Breast-Cancer-Classification-ML
-Diagnostic system to classify breast tumors as Malignant or Benign using the WDBC dataset.
-Applied StandardScaler to normalize 30+ medical features for optimized training.
-Compared Random Forest and SVC models, using Confusion Matrices to minimize false-negative rates.
-Designed to improve reliability in medical AI screening
+Project Overview :
+Developed during my internship at Sristi Technologies, this project classifies breast tumors as Malignant or Benign.
+It focuses on high-precision medical diagnostics using supervised learning.

+Technical Workflow :
+* Data Scaling: Used StandardScaler to normalize 30+ features like radius, texture, and perimeter.
+* Model Selection: Compared Random Forest and Support Vector Classifier (SVC) to find the most reliable architecture.
+* Evaluation: Utilized Confusion Matrices and Classification Reports to ensure a low false-negative rate